-2 Financial Performance Provides the information that is considered most relevant to understanding the financial performative Group.
-3 Operating Assets and Liabilities Provides a breakdown of individual line items in the balance sheet that are considered most relevance users of the financial report.
-4 Income Tax Provides the information considered most relevant to understanding the taxation treatment adop the Group during the financial year.
-5 Capital and Risk Management Provides information about the capital management practices of the Group and its exposure to vafinancial risks.
-6 Group Structure Explains significant aspects of the Brickworks' group structure, including its controlled entities an accounted investments in which the Group has an interest.
-When applicable, it also provides infor on business acquisitions or disposals of subsidiaries made during the year.
-7 Other Provides information on items which require disclosure to comply with AASBs and other regulator pronouncements and any other information that is considered relevant for the users of the financi which has not been disclosed in other sections.
+2. Financial Performance Provides the information that is considered most relevant to understanding the financial performance of the Group.
+3. Operating Assets and Liabilities Provides a breakdown of individual line items in the balance sheet that are considered most relevant to users of the financial report.
+4. Income Tax Provides the information considered most relevant to understanding the taxation treatment adopted by the Group during the financial year.
+5. Capital and Risk Management Provides information about the capital management practices of the Group and its exposure to various financial risks.
+6 Group Structure Explains significant aspects of the Brickworks' group structure, including its controlled entities and equity accounted investments in which the Group has an interest.
+When applicable, it also provides information on business acquisitions or disposals of subsidiaries made during the year.
+7. Other Provides information on items which require disclosure to comply with AASBs and other regulatory pronouncements and any other information that is considered relevant for the users of the financial report which has not been disclosed in other sections.

-2 Financial Performance
+2. Financial Performance